Necrotizing Enterocolitis

 View Patient Education

 Necrotizing enterocolitis is an acquired disease, primarily of preterm or sick neonates, characterized by mucosal or even deeper intestinal necrosis.
 It is the most common gastrointestinal emergency among neonates.
 Symptoms and signs include feeding intolerance, lethargy, temperature instability, ileus, bloating, bilious emesis, hematochezia, reducing substances in the stool, apnea, and sometimes signs of sepsis.
 Diagnosis is clinical and is confirmed by imaging studies.
-Treatment is primarily supportive and includes nasogastric suction, parenteral fluids, total parenteral nutrition, antibiotics, isolation in cases of infection, and, sometimes, surgery.
+Treatment is primarily supportive and includes nasogastric suction, parenteral fluids, parenteral nutrition, antibiotics, isolation in cases of infection, and, sometimes, surgery.

 Risk factors for necrotizing enterocolitis